mde/ejs/docs/reference/models.md

 Geddy uses the [Model](http://github.com/mde/model) module for its model layer.

-Model is an abstract ORM that is compatible with many different types of databases, including Postgres, in-memory, MongoDB and Riak.
+Model is an abstract ORM that is compatible with many different types of databases, including:

+* Postgres
+* MySQL
+* SQLite
+* Riak
+* MongoDB
+* LevelDB
+* In-memory
+* Filesystem

 * * *